iamurphy/iamurphy.github.io/_teaching/ubc-teaching.md

 location: "Vancouver, British Columbia"
 ---

 During my Master's degree, I was able to work as a teaching assistant in several different courses.
-I was even lucky enough to be able to teach an entire lecture section of a course during the Fall 2020 semester.
+I performed all the typical TA duties like marking, holding office hours, and teaching weekly tutorials amongst other things.
+I was even lucky enough to be able to teach an entire lecture section of a course during the Fall 2020 semester!

+Here's a list of the courses I was able to be a TA for:

 - STAT 404 - Design and Analysis of Experiments
 - STAT 200 - Elementary Statistics for Applications